 CESD undertakes public policy research across the following areas:

 - food security and rural development, and

-CESD is the coordinator of the Leading Authority overseeing the Myanmar Extractive Industries Transparency Initiative (MEITI).
-CESD partners with the Comprehensive Development Education Centre (CDEC), an organisation providing education and training services for youth and people working in development and several other stakeholders to fulfill its mandate.
+CESD was also the coordinator of the Leading Authority overseeing the Myanmar Extractive Industries Transparency Initiative (MEITI).
+CESD also partners with the Comprehensive Development Education Centre (CDEC), an organisation providing education and training services for youth and people working in development and several other stakeholders to fulfill its mandate.

 CESD provides training and education services for institutions and organisations contributing to the on-going process of reform in Myanmar, including:

 - training in leadership and public sector reform for Permanent Secretaries,

 - a trade negotiation capacity building workshop for civil servants,